Name: Stephen Abeshima, '16

 Instrument: Euphonium, trombone

-Major: Bachelor of Music Education, math minor
+Major: Bachelor of Music in Music Education, math minor

 Residence: University Hall suite with other music students

 Musical Involvements: Wind Ensemble (Principal), Symphony Orchestra (trombone) Jazz Band (2012-2013), Tuba/Euphonium Quartet, Pep Band, Winner of 2013 NW Regional Tuba/Euphonium Conference Young Artist Euphonium Solo Competition

 Why did you choose Puget Sound?
 When I originally chose Puget Sound, I was not planning on majoring in music, so I chose it because it was a place where I could study another subject but still have the opportunity to participate in music.
 In addition, when I was visiting the school, I loved the beautiful campus and all the faculty members I met.

 What is your favorite thing about Puget Sound and the School of Music?
 Once of my favorite things about Puget Sound, especially the School of Music, is the fantastic faculty.
 They are all so knowledgeable about what they are teaching, and also really easy to talk to if you ever have a questions and care a lot about their students.

 What has been your favorite class so far?
 "Physics of Music" (PHYS 205) with Rand Worland - It is really fascinating to learn about all the science behind music; there's a lot of it that I didn't know about before.
 Also, the class is really fun!